-- 1. With abatement work complete on a given floor, remaining components on each level shall include: - i. structural steel columns and beams, - ii. corrugated decking, - iii. concrete floor slabs, - iv. curtain wall, - v. large cleaned equipment, rendered inoperable, to be recycled and - vi. other nonporous materials which have been left clean and in place, e.g., masonry walls, pipe, conduit, metal doors, etc. - 2.
-Deconstruction activities shall maintain a minimum distance of 4 floors between environmental abatement at all times.
-This minimum 4 floor buffer shall be maintained throughout the duration of the project.
-Deconstruction will be occurring on two floors at a time in a stepped sequence and will continue during deconstruction of the structure. - 3.
-The Engineer of Record shall have a representative on site to monitor compliance with the Deconstruction Plan. - 4.
-Where required, added protection shall be installed over abatement areas by sealing barriers at shafts and other floor penetrations to prevent water infiltration from deconstruction areas above, during abatement below.
+3. The Engineer of Record shall have a representative on site to monitor compliance with the Deconstruction Plan.

+- 4. Where required, added protection shall be installed over abatement areas by sealing barriers at shafts and other floor penetrations to prevent water infiltration from deconstruction areas above, during abatement below.
 Holes and other small openings shall be filled with spray foam, caulking, cement, etc and large openings shall be covered with a plywood cover.
 Wood construction shall be covered with polyethylene, EPDM rubber roofing or similar material and sealed around the perimeter edges of the sheeting material to prevent water infiltration.
 A water resistant barrier shall be in place above the unabated area of the building between the demolition and abatement work a (non-Asbestos activity).
 Locations for additional protection shall be determined as warranted by existing building conditions and prevailing weather patterns.
 Storm water at the barrier level shall be directed into the existing building storm leader system and discharged into the NYC sewer system.
 A water resistant barrier floor shall be maintained at a location over the active abatement floors. - 5.
 Diesel powered equipment used on the project shall use only ultra low sulfur diesel fuel (ULSD). - 6.
 Steel debris chutes shall be constructed inside the building, within the clean areas of the north and south hoist vestibules. - i.
-Only downsized clean concrete from floor slabs and masonry walls (crushed to 1 1⁄2" minus) cleaned during the environmental abatement shall be deposited within these chutes. - ii.
+Only downsized clean concrete from floor slabs and masonry walls (maximum allowable material not to exceed 6" cube, or 25lbs in weight), cleaned during the environmental abatement, shall be deposited within these chutes. - ii.
 The top of the chutes shall be screened, reduced or similarly restricted to eliminate the potential of the chute clogging with concrete masonry material. - iii.
-Debris chutes shall be 30" diameter and constructed out of 0.23" steel.

-- iv.
-The debris chutes shall be supported, on each floor slab elevation, with preengineered attachments, connected to the cylindrical debris chute and resting on each floor slab. - v.
-Chutes shall be sealed where sections are fit into one another with an approximate overlap of 6". - vi.
+Debris chutes shall be 30" diameter and constructed out of a minimum 1⁄4" steel. - iv.
+The debris chutes shall be supported, on each floor slab elevation, with preengineered attachments, connected to the cylindrical debris chutes, and resting on each floor slab, as approved by the Engineer of Record. - v.
+Chute sections shall be welded and sealed in a manner approved by the Engineer of Record. - vi.
 After visually surveying the vestibule areas, it has been determined that chute locations shall not impact walker ducts and raceways within the concrete floor slabs.
 In the unlikely event that a walker duct is impacted, tents shall be constructed in conformance with Variance File No. 05-0427 and the exposed duct shall be cleaned and sealed.
-A variance request related to this variance addressing this eventuality will

-- be submitted for approval, if required.
+A variance request, addressing this potential eventuality, will be submitted for approval, if required.
 The tent shall then be cleaned, cleared and broken down.

-- vii.
+vii.
 Debris chutes shall open into the cellar 'B' within an area protected with minimum 1⁄2" thick steel street plates, where downsized concrete slabs and masonry walls shall be deposited for use as backfill.
+The chute receiving area design shall be approved by the Engineer of Record prior to use.

-- viii.
+viii.
 The entrance to the drop zone area shall be protected with a timber barrier moved with the help of a bulldozer, or similar equipment, to provide access into that area.

-- ix.
-Further access to clean out receiving areas shall be controlled with workers using two way radios at the top and bottom of the chutes.

-- x.
-Concrete

-receiving areas

-shall be

-constantly wet

-down with a